Structure of FIX Repeating Groups

 Important aspects of FIX repeating groups structure:

-OnixS C++ FIX Engine exposes the OnixS::FIX::Group class to encapsulate all aspects that are related with handling FIX repeating groups.
+OnixS C++ FIX Engine exposes the OnixS::FIX::Group class to encapsulate all aspects that are related to handling FIX repeating groups.

 Adding Group to Message

-To create a new repeating group or modify number of instances, the OnixS::FIX::Message::setGroup method is available.
+To create a new repeating group or modify the number of instances, the OnixS::FIX::Message::setGroup method is available.